Aeliux/badev/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/badev.svg)](https://pypi.org/project/badev/)
 [![Downloads](https://pepy.tech/badge/badev)](https://pepy.tech/project/badev)

+This package is not affiliated with the BombSquad official team.

 This package aims to facilitate the development of the BombSquad mods and benefiting from the features of the programs like vscode to autocomplete and give suggestions to you.